nbear3/Dolphin-Updater/README.md

 # Dolphin-Updater
 Update to the newest version of Dolphin Emulator with a click of a button!

+As of Release 2.5 DolphinUpdate has command line capabilities!

-Now compatible with dev builds from Dolphin 5.0 and up!
+Compatible with dev builds from Dolphin 5.0 and up!

-After setting up, select which folder you keep dolphin in using the folder button, then click the download button to install the newest version. **Make sure you run as administrator.**
+After setting up, select which folder you keep dolphin in using the folder button, then click the download button to install the newest version. **Administrator is only required if your dolphin path is a system protected folder.**

 Here's what the application will look like:

 ![app_example](https://cloud.githubusercontent.com/assets/18427811/14639567/9c184a76-063d-11e6-841e-a6882d8048be.PNG)

+Command Line Usage Example:
+<pre><code>"C:\Program Files (x86)\DolphinUpdate\DolphinCmd" --help     (list all command line arguments)
+"C:\Program Files (x86)\DolphinUpdate\DolphinCmd" -d         (download the newest version)
+</code></pre>

+You can also do something like this:
+<pre><code>cd C:\Program Files (x86)\DolphinUpdate     (change active directory)
+DolphinCmd -i                               (provide information about your installation)
+</code></pre>

 Dolphin website:
 https://dolphin-emu.org/